 “Bird on the Wire” is a reflection on the struggles and joys of life, using the metaphor of a bird perched on a wire.
 The song, which features Cohen’s distinctive baritone voice and introspective lyrics, has become one of his popular songs and certainly deserves a spot on this list of songs about birds.

 8. “Birds of a Feather, We Rock Together” By Vulfpeck

-If you’re looking for a funky song about birds, look no further than “Birds of a Feather” by Vulfpeck.
 This catchy tune is about staying together and being there for each other in good times.
-With soulful vocals and groovy instrumentation, this song is sure to get your toes tapping.
+With soulful vocals, groovy instrumentation, and melodic lines that are out of this world, this song is sure to get your groove on.